aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-poisoning-data-extraction.md

 Other than securing your data, it is important to know about the data's history ie. data generation, collection, and assembly process, especially if the source is public.
-Furthermore, list down any potential considerations for data quality (e.g. trustworthiness, reliability, etc), so that it is easy to backtrack when necessary.
+In addition, list down any potential considerations for data quality (e.g. trustworthiness, reliability, etc), so that it is easy to backtrack when necessary.

 Examples of considerations and measures:

-- How do you ensure that the raw data was not manipulated or poisoned (even by authorized personnel)?
+- How do you ensure that the raw data was not manipulated or poisoned, even by authorized personnel?

-- Have you implemented measures in the data collection process to ensure the reliability of the data collected? (e.g. if your raw data is collected from sensors, possible measures to ensure reliability are regular re-calibration, and/or redundant streams with multiple correlated and overlapping sensors)
+- Have you implemented measures in the data collection process to ensure the reliability of the data collected? (e.g. if your raw data is collected from sensors, possible measures to ensure reliability include regular re-calibration, and/or redundant streams with multiple correlated and overlapping sensors)

 - How do you assure the quality of your labeling process, and validate the resulting labels?

-The main idea is to not use data blindly, do take time to understand the data source.
-You can also analyse the data to look for inconsistencies ie. look at feature value range, statistics ie. mean for numerical data, data frequencies for categorical data.
+The main idea is to not use data blindly.
+Take time to understand the data source,.
+You can also analyse the data to look for inconsistencies i.e. look at feature value range, statistics ie. mean for numerical data, data frequencies for categorical data.